objectliteral/multivents/README.md

 `attach`: Alias for `on`.

-`off` : Removes an event listener.
-The function will no longer be invoked when the specified event is triggered.
-The event name as well as a reference to the function to be removed are required.
+`off` : Removes event listeners.
+Functions will no longer be invoked when the specified event is triggered.
+You can pass in the event name and a function reference to remove a specific function.
+If you just provide the first parameter, all callbacks for the given event type are removed.
+You can remove all event handlers from all events on this channel, by calling `off` without any arguments.

-`function off ( /* String */ type, /* Function */ callback )`
+`function off ( /* String */ type ?, /* Function */ callback ? )`

 `detach`: Alias for `off`.